Replay: How fast fashion and social media are fueling a world of high consumption and low quality - ExBulletin

 On Gen Z's fashion nihilism

-“Which means I can replace pretty much everything in my wardrobe for a very low price.
-I'll just keep alternating, depending on what's trending or how my tastes change over time.
-And That, I think, is It's really part of the root cause of this kind of endless cycle of buy, buy, buy, throw away.
-Because the clothes made by Shein and others Fast fashion retailers are not good quality.
-They can just disintegrate, literally disintegrate in the wash over time.”
+This means I can replace just about anything in my wardrobe for a very low price.
+I'll just keep alternating, depending on trends or how my tastes change over time.
+And that, I think, is really part of the root cause of this kind of ever-renewing cycle of buy, buy, buy, throw away.
+Because the clothes made by Shein and other fast fashion retailers are not of good quality.
+They can simply disintegrate, literally disintegrate during washing.

 On how social media shapes the way we buy